agabor/docs/_includes/android/users.md

 ParseACL.setDefaultACL(new ParseACL(), true);
 ```

-An application that logs data to Parse but doesn't provide any user access to that data would instead deny access to the current user while providing a restrictive ACL:
+An application that logs data to MSG but doesn't provide any user access to that data would instead deny access to the current user while providing a restrictive ACL:

 ```java
 ParseACL.setDefaultACL(new ParseACL(), false);